BSc (Hons) (NFQ Level 8)

 This accelerated Radiography training programme has been developed to allow graduates from a wide variety of academic backgrounds to study with us.
 The content of the accelerated Radiography programme supports a robust learning of basic sciences and incorporates a wide range of Radiography training which has been developed with respect to published requirements for Radiography training.

 Students will be provided with teaching from a dedicated team of over 25 lecturers and clinical training will be enhanced by the inclusion of our new ‘state of the art” virtual reality training equipment and our X-ray suite facilities on site, in UCD.
-Flexibility is built into our clinical placement programme to meet the needs of graduates.
 Principal training centres will be located in Dublin, at several UCD affiliated high technology sites.

 This Radiography programme also contains exciting new opportunities for graduates to allow them to gain advanced skills in a number of key health service areas which is possible due to the extensive experience of UCD in Radiography training.
 This new Radiography offering is unique in Ireland.